MassTransit/MassTransit/docs/usage/requests.md

 The controller method will send the command, and return the view once the result has been received.

-If multiple request clients are needed, there is a generic registration method available (only using MS DI).
+If multiple request clients are needed, there is a generic registration method available.
 Since no address is specified, the generic request client will publish the request, allowing the command to be routed to the consumer via the broker topology.

 ```csharp
 public void ConfigureServices(IServiceCollection services)